 All SSO systems have the same end goal: Allow users to authenticate once and access multiple applications and systems without having to log in again.
 However, specific protocols and standards can vary from system to system.
 Here are some of the most common terms you’ll encounter when working with SSO:

 Convenience and improved user-experience: SSO eliminates the need for users to remember multiple usernames and passwords, so they can access the services they need faster and more easily.

-Enhanced security: SSO gives IT administrators centralized management over user identities, which helps improve security by giving admins better visibility and control over who has access to what.
-This can help prevent unauthorized access to sensitive information.
+Enhanced security: SSO gives IT administrators centralised management over user identities, which helps improve security by giving admins better visibility and control over who has access to what.
+This can help prevent unauthorised access to sensitive information.

 Improved productivity: Administrators can spend less time managing user identities, and users don’t have to waste time fumbling with passwords.
 An SSO solution can also dramatically reduce or even eliminate help desk tickets for forgotten passwords.